 There are few places more beautiful than Holland in the spring.
 Since 1929, the city has blossomed with literally hundreds of thousands of tulips and the beautiful blooms attract thousands of visitors each year.
-Experience with your family and plan a road tripduring May 7th to 15th to check out Tulip Time.
+Experience Tulip Time with your family and plan a road trip during May 6th to 14th.

-Traditional events have returned after a two year hiatus including the carnival, Dutch Dance, Tall Ship tours, artisan market and more!
+Tulip Time events include the carnival, Dutch Dance, Tall Ship tours, artisan market and more!
 Get ready to take plenty of pictures because thousands of tulips have been planted in city parks, at Windmill Island Gardens, and along miles of Tulip Lanes.

 Whether it’s a day trip or an overnight stay, here are the 3 things to do in Holland Michigan this spring.

 Holland Oz Project: Stop by the 5.6 acre Centennial Park in downtown Holland to check out the massive floral book cover, life-size character sculptures and a yellow brick road of course!
 The storybook blooms after Memorial Day but the Wizard of Oz statues outside the library are out all year long.
 The park is open daily from 6am to 11pm.